Clarion, Iowa: Parks and recreation

-Culture and contemporary life

 Tourism

 Heartland Museum is located on the western edge of Clarion on Highway 3.
 Features include the large agriculture hall with much antique farm equipment, balcony level farm toy displays, and displays showing the history of agriculture.
-The museum is home to Alvina Sellers' Iowa Hat Lady collection of over 6,000 hats.
+The museum is home to part of Alvina Sellers' Iowa Hat Lady collection of over 6,000 hats.
 Alvina was from Clarion and gave 5,636 programs including an appearance in the David Letterman Show.
 The Artist Teddy Bear Museum was completed in 2005 to accommodate the fourth Teddy Bear Reunion in the Heartland in Clarion.
 The celebration was held every five years since 1990–2010.
 Another feature of the museum is the period streetscapes that recreate businesses in Clarion from years gone by.
 The Wright County Historical Library in the museum is a history and research library of information all about Wright County located in the 1920s-1930s streetscape.
-The Heartland Museum also has a newly renovated and expanded community room available for rent and is home to the Clarion Historical Society and Clarion Arts Council.
-In 2013 another building was built to house more antique farm machinery.
+The Heartland Museum also has a newly renovated and expanded community room available for rent, a steel building was built to house more antique farm machinery, and an Outdoor Learning Center.

 The 4-H Schoolhouse Museum is another attraction that was added to the Heartland Museum complex in 2017.

-The restored Rock Island Depot is used as the office for the Clarion Chamber & Development.
+The restored Rock Island Depot is now used as a Senior Center.